 This car seems like the opposite of what any self respecting chase scene would have.
 So of course, we keep watching.

-Thanks to product placement dollars, the Civic was replaced with a 2006 Subaru.
+Thanks to product placement dollars, the Civic was replaced with a cherry red 2006 Subaru.

-You never know, just like Baby Driver, a particular car, (or prop), could actually end up advancing your story, instead of only aiding to the aesthetic.
+You never know, just like Baby Driver, a particular car (or prop) could end up advancing your story, instead of merely adding to the aesthetic.

 Knowing how to write a car chase scene in a screenplay unconventionally can set you apart.